-A recent article from Small Business Trends discusses how an outdated look is a clear indication that your website needs a new design.
+A recent article from Small Business Trends discusses how an outdated look clearly indicates that your website needs a new design.
 An outdated look makes you seem like an amateur.
-Site visitors will question your credibility, your professionalism, and whether you can offer them anything of value.
+Site visitors will question your credibility and professionalism and whether you can offer them anything of value.
 They won’t stick around on your site long enough to find out more about you or buy anything from you.

 - You perform more poorly in search engine results.